 Is it Turkey or Carbon Monoxide?

-The thought of cooking with both oven as stove top at the same time made me think of something.
+The thought of cooking with both oven and the stove top burners at the same time made me think of something.
 While you might cook on both the stove top and use the oven at the same time for regular meals.
 It’s usually not for a long time.
 But the exception would be Thanksgiving.

 The typical household has the stove and oven going almost all Thanksgiving day long cooking the feast.
 We’ve long blamed turkey for making us tired after the meal.
 But what if that’s not the case?
 What if it’s low level Carbon Monoxide?